DBCDK/default-forsider/README.md

 fastify will be listening on localhost:3000

 # Endpoints for now
-/ displays HEY PJO - other endpoints later
+ - GET / displays HEY PJO - other endpoints later
+ - DELETE /wipeAll deletes all generated images